Junazidomi/Data-Science/Data-Science-prediction-projects/Car Price Prediction/README.md

    Insight:

+   Based on the visualisation of the top 20 car models by sales, it can be concluded that the Prius, Sonata, Camry, and Elantra models have the highest number of cars compared to other models.

-4. Visualization of Car Production by Year
+3. Visualization of Car Production by Year

    ![Viz1](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Year.png)